 is from Hanau rather than Holland but again I haven’t been able to identify them.

-Here again we have an SBL importer’s mark, although it’s different than the one on the cow above,
+Here we have Samuel Boyce Landeck's "S.B.L." importer’s mark, different than the "SBL" one on the cow above, and

-and instead of London this one is marked for Sheffield, 1899.
-It does have the Dutch key on the
+marked for Sheffield, 1899.
+It has the Dutch key on the

 This one also retains some Schuppe influence, and is included because it is a good example of an